360° Double Breaths

 • Struggling keep your shoulders still?

-• You can anchor them even further by gripping onto something e.g. if seated in a chair, grasp the underside of the seat with both hands.
-If lying prone, you can place a strap/towel around your shins and grasp with both hands.
+• The ‘power pose’ usually helps to anchor your shoulder, but if that’s still not enough, you can grip onto something else e.g. if seated in a chair, grasp the underside of the seat with both hands.
+Or if lying prone, you wrap a strap/towel around your shins and grip onto it with both hands.